dlmao/dlmao.github.io/projects/blbmethods.md

 ### What is Bag of Little Boostrap?

 Enter bag of little boostrap (blb).
 Blb is a technique that combines the map reduce algorithm with bootstrapping to create a robust and computationally efficient resampling method that is scalable for large amounts of data.
 First, the dataset is divided into n approximatly equal sized subsets.
 Bootstrapping is then performed on each of these subsets.
 The results of each subset are then averaged.

+### Package Functions and Performance Metrics

+A vignette describing the functions and performance metrics of the package can be found [here](/assets/vignette/UsingBlbmethods.html)